The Process Is the Punishment: Reception and legacy

 The Michigan Law Review found that "fascinating vignettes" interspersed with analysis made interesting reading and that the book addressed a gap in socio-legal scholarship around lower courts and minor charges.

 Reviewers found that the book was complex but easy to read.
 Some critics expressed that the organization of the book might have obscured some of its core themes.

-Some of the books arguments had a "truly substantial" impact on the field of socio-legal studies.
+Some of the book's arguments had a "truly substantial" impact on the field of socio-legal studies.
 Most initial reviews discussed the book's argument that punishment for crimes is meted out before guilt or innocence is determined and that a wide range of actors affect the severity of the punishment, including bondsmen and prosecutors, but generally excluding judges.

 Although Feeley's arguments about the pre-trial process are the most important contribution of the book, The Process Is the Punishment also drew more scholarly attention to lower courts in general and the roles of ancillary actors on case outcomes.
 The book's discussion of substantive vs procedural justice also contributed to later work in court reform.

 A 2019 review at the fortieth anniversary of the books publication suggested that arguments in The Process Is the Punishment could be adapted to make sense of mass incarceration in the criminal justice system, and that the book's central observation was more useful at that time than when it was written.

 The book was republished in 1992 with a new foreword and preface.